QuantEcon/lecture-python-intro/lectures/eigen_II.md

 +++

-Another example on how spectral theorem governs the dynamics of positive matrices is the relationship between convergence gap and convergence rate.
+Another example is the relationship between convergence gap and convergence rate.

 In the {ref}`exercise<mc1_ex_1>`, we stated that the convergence rate is determined by the spectral gap, the difference between the largest and the second largest eigenvalue.